 Latin Name: Anthemis Nobilis

-Roman Chamomile (Anthemis nobilis) - Chamomile seeds produce a thick, evergreen perennial herb plant that is very versatile and lovely.
+Roman Chamomile (Anthemis nobilis) - Chamomile seeds produce a thick, evergreen, drought resistant perennial herb plant that is very versatile and lovely.
 Roman Chamomile forms a 6 inch mat of sweetly scented, parsley-like, bright green foliage, and it produces tiny, white and yellow daisy-like blooms in the late spring.
 An herbal flowering carpet comes to life!

 Easily grown from Roman Chamomile seeds, this herbal carpet can even be used as a lawn substitute.
 This species is grown for the famous British Chamomile lawns.